Miss Idaho

 The Miss Idaho scholarship program is the pageant that selects the representative for the state of Idaho in the Miss America pageant.
 The current titleholder receives a $4,000 cash scholarship to any accredited institution of her choice.
 She also represents the state of Idaho for the live ABC broadcast of the Miss America pageant.

-Sarah Jensen of Weiser was crowned Miss Idaho 2022 on June 18, 2022 at the Colonial Theater in Idaho Falls.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Madison Andreason of Pocatello was crowned Miss Idaho 2024 on June 22, 2024, at the Colonial Theater in Idaho Falls.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Idaho titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.